Powell Hall: History

-The building was originally called The St. Louis Theater.
+The building was originally called the St. Louis Theater.
 It was built in 1925 with 4,100 seats, designed by the Chicago architectural firm of Rapp & Rapp.
 The theater spent the first 40 years of its existence as a stage for live vaudeville performances as well as motion pictures.
 The last movie shown in the old theater was The Sound of Music in 1966.
-At that time, the building was acquired by the Symphony Society for $500,000, through a gift from Oscar Johnson Jr..
-After spending an additional $2 million to update and renovate the theater, the hall re-opened in January 1968 as the new home of the St. Louis Symphony Orchestra.
+At that time, the Symphony Society acquired the building for $500,000, through a gift from Oscar Johnson Jr. After spending an additional $2 million to update and renovate the theater, the hall re-opened in January 1968 as the new home of the St. Louis Symphony Orchestra (SLSO).

 Carl Stalling, famous for providing the music to Warner Bros.'
 Looney Tunes animated series, began his musical career as an organist at the St Louis Theater.